+PREREQUISITE: English 10

+COURSE DURATION: 1 Trimester

-COURSE CREDIT: 1/3 English Credit or 1/3 Performing Arts Credit
+COURSE CREDIT: 1/3 English Credit

 ADVANCED MUSICAL STUDIES

 Advanced Musical Studies is a year-long course in which students consider the world of music from several perspectives.
 Basic music theory is covered in the scope of the class, including melody, harmony, rhythm, ear-training, and sight-singing.
 Additionally, we consider music from a cultural and historic point of view.
 Using the season schedules of many local music organizations (Columbus Symphony, Columbus Jazz Orchestra, OSU School of Music, ProMusica, and CAPA), we focus on specific works or genres and have the opportunity to hear them performed live.
 This course does not fulfill the Performing Arts graduation requirement.
 This course is offered during even numbered school years.